 2. Practice Deep Breathing

 Deep breathing exercises, such as diaphragmatic breathing or box breathing, can help activate your body’s relaxation response and reduce symptoms of depression.
 At a physiological level, activating the parasympathetic nervous system slows everything down.
-As breathing slows down and becomes more controlled, so does blood flow and otherwise, yielding a calming type of effect.
+As breathing slows down and becomes more controlled, so does blood flow, yielding a calming effect.

-By focusing on your breath, you distract yourself from whatever it is that is depressing you.
-Accordingly, from a psychological vantagepoint, you can bring a sense of calm and balance to your mind.
-Deep breathing may be done as a standalone coping skill or one used in combination with other strategies, such as the 54321 method previously discussed.
+By focusing on your breath, you distract yourself from whatever it is that is depressing you and bring calm and balance to your mind.
+Deep breathing may be done as a standalone coping skill or one used in combination with other strategies.

 3. Engage in Regular Exercise

 Exercise may be even more fulfilling by engaging with others.
-Working out with a peer may not only be more fun but also help hold you accountable to follow through.
+Working out with a friend may not only be more fun but also help hold you accountable to follow through.

 4. Connect With Supportive People